 Setting up as a sole trader is simple; this is likely why it is the most popular business structure.

-To be a sole trader you need to have a National Insurance number & inform HMRC by registering for self-assessment if you have earned more than £1,000 in a tax year. i.e. from 6 April to the 5 April of the following year.
+To be a sole trader to have a National Insurance number & inform HMRC by registering for self-assessment if you have earned more than £1,000 in a tax year. i.e. from 6 April to the 5 April of the following year.

 While naming your business, you’ll have option either trade under your own name or a business name.